 Consider Your Plumbing

-If you’ll be living in your RV someplace that isn’t warm, you will need to consider your RV plumbing.
+If you’ll be living in your RV somewhere that isn’t warm, you will need to consider your RV plumbing.
 If your water lines freeze, they will almost definitely burst, causing a whole host of issues.
-For this reason, we recommend doing all of the following in preparation for the winter season:
+For this reason, we recommend doing all of the following to get your RV ready for winter:

 - Get a heated water hose.